Snow Running Glenshee

 Trail runs nearby

-Trail runs at Scone Palace include a 5km route and a 10km route that includes a lap of Perth Racecourse.
-The event is canicross friendly, uses live chip timing, and provides a medal and post-race refreshment for finishers.
+Trail runs at Scone Palace on 26 April 2026 offer 5km and 10km routes through the palace grounds, with the 10km including a lap of Perth Racecourse.
+The event is canicross friendly and uses live chip timing.